 The SEP IRA account has many, many benefits for the self employed looking to save for retirement.
 They include high deduction limits, flexibility in administration, high income through tax deferred growth, and complete flexibility in contribution limits.
 To find out more, talk to a qualified retirement specialist.
 This article covers the maximum IRA limits on these accounts.

-New SEP Rules for 2020: In 2020, the maximum you can contribute to an eligible SEP IRA was set at either fifty-seven thousand dollars, or twenty-five percent of the employee’s salary, whichever was smaller.
+New SEP Rules for 2021: In 2021, the maximum you can contribute to an eligible SEP IRA was set at either fifty-eight thousand dollars, or twenty-five percent of the employee’s salary, whichever was smaller.
 So for an employee who is compensated one hundred thousand dollars, the maximum SEP contribution was twenty-five thousand.
 Only the first two hundred and eighty thousand dollars of an employee’s compensation could be considered when making this calculation.

-Also in 2020, the first two hundred and eighty five thousand dollars of an employees compensation may be considered, an increase of five thousand dollars over the 2019 levels.
+Also in 2021, the first two hundred and ninety thousand dollars of an employees compensation may be considered, an increase of five thousand dollars over the 2020 levels.

-For the 2019 tax year, the IRS limited your contribution to just fifty-six thousand dollars, or twenty-five percent of the employee’s salary, whichever was the smaller.
+For the 2020 tax year, the IRS limited your contribution to just fifty-seven thousand dollars, or twenty-five percent of the employee’s salary, whichever was the smaller.
 These limits are subject to future cost-of-living adjustments as the years go by.